 - 3.19 If the Access Seeker does not agree with the Access Provider's decision to reject a Billing Dispute Notice under clause 3.15 or the Access Provider's proposed resolution under clause 3.17, it must object within 15 Business Days of being notified of such decisions (or such longer time as agreed between the parties).
-Any objection lodged by the Access Seeker with the Access Provider must be in writing and state: - a) what part(s) of the proposed resolution it objects to; - b) the reasons for objection; - c) what amount it will continue to withhold payment of (if applicable); and - d) any additional information to support its objection.

-If the Access Seeker lodges an objection to the proposed resolution under this clause, the Access Provider must, within 5 Business Days of receiving the objection, review the objection and

-- e) provide a revised proposed resolution (Revised Proposed Resolution in this Schedule 3); or - f) confirm its proposed resolution must occur as soon as practicable and in any event within one Month of the Access
+Any objection lodged by the Access Seeker with the Access Provider must be in writing and state: - a) what part(s) of the proposed resolution it objects to; - b) the reasons for objection; - c) what amount it will continue to withhold payment of (if applicable); and - d) any additional information to support its objection. - If the Access Seeker lodges an objection to the proposed resolution under this clause, the Access Provider must, within 5 Business Days of receiving the objection, review the objection and - e) provide a revised proposed resolution (Revised Proposed Resolution in this Schedule 3); or - f) confirm its proposed resolution a) withdrawal, adjustment or refund of the disputed Charge by the Access Provider; or b) payment of the disputed Charge by the Access Seeker (as the case may be), must occur as soon as practicable and in any event within one Month of the Access Provider's notice of its proposed resolution under clause 3.18 or its Revised Proposed Resolution under clause 3.19 (as applicable), unless the Access Seeker escalates the Billing Dispute under clause 3.23.
+If the Access Provider is required to make a withdrawal, adjustment or refund of a disputed Charge under this clause but its next invoice (first invoice) is due to be issued within 48 hours of its proposed resolution under clause 3.18 or its Revised Proposed Resolution under clause 3.19 (as applicable), then the Access Provider may include that withdrawal, adjustment or refund in the invoice following the first invoice notwithstanding that this may occur more than one Month after the Access Provider's notice of its proposed resolution or Revised Proposed Resolution.